Gman615/C-LiveProject/README.md

 # Index View

-This section shows the "Retrive Image" method being used in the Index part of the views in the MVC app.
+This section shows the "Retrieve Image" method being used in the Index part of the views in the MVC app.
 The line for the method calls the method and passes the integer argument of the ID.

     @model IEnumerable<TheatreCMS2.Models.CastMember>